CloudwickShared/AWSsessions/ELASTICSEARCH.md

 # Log analytics with Elasticsearch

 This is an automation of [this tutorial from Amazon](https://d0.awsstatic.com/Projects/P4113850/aws-projects_build-log-analytics-solution-on-aws.pdf), which you can look at for additional context.
+One thing to bear in mind - this isn't purely copy paste.
+My amazon account number is 749..... and that is hardcoded in some of these files.
+For your automated deployment, you should of course use your own.
+To find that from the command line, `aws iam get-user` and you will see you UserID.

 ## Step 1